lsst/dp0-2_lsst_io/tutorials-examples/portal-4.rst

 6.2.
 Return to the ADQL query in step 1.3, and add u, i, z, and y-bands to the retrieved columns.
 Create an apparent magnitude histogram with all six filters.
-Create a color-magnitude diagram (or a color-color diagram!) with the bands of your choice.
+Create a color-magnitude diagram (or a color-color diagram) with the bands of your choice.